Lab 7: Inheritance, Linked Lists

 Q3: FreeChecking

-Implement the FreeChecking class, which is like the Account class from lecture except that it charges a withdraw fee withdraw_fee after withdrawing free_withdrawals number of times.
-If a withdrawal is unsuccessful, it still counts towards the number of free withdrawals remaining, but no fee for the withdrawal will be charged.
+Implement the FreeChecking class, which is like the Account class except that it charges a withdraw fee withdraw_fee after withdrawing free_withdrawals number of times.
+If a withdrawal is unsuccessful, no withdrawal fee will be charged, but it still counts towards the number of free withdrawals remaining.

 class FreeChecking(Account):